aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Once you have GHST you can stake it directly in the staking contract or you can put it into the [ETH/GHST Uniswap pool](https://app.uniswap.org/#/add/0x3f382dbd960e3a9bbceae22651e88158d2791550/ETH) and get pool tokens back that you stake into the staking contract.

+The amount of ETH and GHST required to acquire 1ETH/GHST LP token varies based on the price of the pool token at the time.

 You earn 1 frens point per day for each GHST token staked.
 You earn 100 frens points per day for each GHST/ETH Uniswap liquidity pool token staked.

 *1 GHST earns 1 FRENS point per day, and 1 GHST-ETH LP token earns 100 FRENS / day*